 The field blank is a water sample that is taken into the field and is opened and exposed at the sampling point to detect contamination from air exposure.
 The water sample is poured into appropriate containers to simulate actual sampling conditions.
-Contamination for air exposure can vary considerably from site to site.
+Contamination from air exposure can vary considerably from site to site.

-The laboratory will not be informed about the presence of field and trip blanks and a false identifying number will be put on the label.
-Full documentation of these collection and decoy procedure will be made in the site log book.
+The laboratory will not be informed about the presence of trip and field blanks, and false identifying numbers will be put on the labels.
+Full documentation of these collection and decoy procedures will be made in the site log book.